mapr-demos/racing-time-series/README.md

 1. Need CV github id's
 1. Need streams sand box or AWS instance
 2. Need slide show on time series
+3. Need details on data transfer architecture
+4. Need details on API for visualization

 The goal is to have real-time data acquisition flow through multiple clusters that are intermittently connected.